matik12/aurelia-permission/README.md

 ## Feature possible improvements

 - [ ] Broadcast events on route navigation canceled - redirect and activating next route
-- [ ] Support defining roles containg list of permissions
+- [ ] Support defining roles containing list of permissions
 - [ ] Route permission configuration on parent route to protect all child routes with one definition ???